 Grandfather Pa Jay was a Texas farmer with a huge garden, chickens, pigs, and large pastures for his cows.
 While caring for his farm he put in dirt time every day.
 He tended to notice his animal’s tracks, and by observing them every day, he was subconsciously accumulating experience at reading the age of tracks.
-Eventually he was able to age tracks to the year, month and day, years later and even clear across one of his pastures … and got real good at it after they built that railroad along its edge.
+Eventually he was able to age tracks to the year, month and day, years later and even clear across one of his pastures … he got real good at it after they built that railroad through his north pasture.

 Not all trackers are as lucky as Pa Jay.
 Tracking can be an irregular kind of experience … Only on weekends maybe, or sometimes precision of aging is nearly absolute (you watched the person move down the trail), and other times you’re estimate requires a set of pretty wide upper and lower limits (the age boundaries of fossilized tracks).

 Ways to increase the accuracy of one’s age estimates:

 Glances– you’re in a hurry, cutting across the park on your bike.
 On your way back you take the same route.
 It builds your tracking experience if you just glance at the tracks you made on the way there, or just watch someone walk.
 No, it’s not detailed analysis, but your mind absorbs more than you think, and each observation adds a bit about tracks with a known age or activity to your tracking experience.

 Practice – track boxes give you a controlled environment.
 Regular checks of the state of tracks you made there give you a sense of how the weathering is going, what the signs are.